uly-s/Machine-Learning/README.md

   Lesson0: Password guessing with simple mutation, pre extraction of genetic engine

-  Lesson1: Password guessing with use of a genetic engine module
+  Lesson1: Password guessing with use of a genetic engine module, adition of a chromosome object and integration into engine

   Lesson2: Conversion from using strings to list to generalize engine for other projects, objective of lesson is to maximize a binary list